-Account Туре ervice Ho andler Rc le Account Description Account турс C-I CO MGR L-U Crypto- Initiator ~ This is the default account.
+Account Туре Service Handler Role A Account C-I CO MGR L-U Account Description Crypto- Initiator ✓ This is the default account.
 There is only one C-I account.
 It is only available when there are no operator accounts available.
 This account type supports the Crypto-Initiator.
-Crypto Officer ~ ~ ~ This account type supports the operators that can assume the Crypto Officer role.
+Crypto Officer ~ √ This account type supports the operators that can assume the Crypto Officer role.
 Operators using this account type must select the Service Handler Role they wish to assume as part of the Log In process.
-Having adopted a particular Service Handler role, the operator must logout then re-authenticate to assume a different Service Handler role.
-Operator Initial Crypto Officer ¥ ¥ This account type provides all of the functionality available to the CO account type.
+Having assumed a particular Service Handler role, the operator must logout then re-authenticate to assume a different Service Handler role.
+Operator Initial Crypto Officer √ ~ ✓ This account type provides all of the functionality available to the CO account type.
 It differs from a CO account type in that it is the only account that the Crypto-Initiator can create.
 The FlagStone Core only supports a single Initial Crypto Officer account type.
-Manager ~ ~ This account type supports the operators that can assume the Manager role.
+Manager √ ~ This account type supports the operators that can assume the Manager role.
 Operators using this account type must select the Service Handler Role they wish to assume as part of the Log In process.
-Having adopted a particular Service Handler role, the operator must logout then re-authenticate to assume a different Service Handler role.
-User ~ This account type supports the operators that can only assume the Service Handler's User role.
+Having assumed a particular Service Handler role, the operator must logout then re-authenticate to assume a different Service Handler role.
+User ✓ This account type supports the operators that can only assume the Service Handler's User role.